Kuomintang Islamic insurgency: Origin

 The majority of the insurgents were formal members of Ma Bufang's Republic of China Army (Ma clique).
-Several of them were prominent Generals, such as Ma Hushan, who had earlier fought against the Soviet Union in Xinjiang.
+Several of them were prominent generals, such as Ma Hushan, who had earlier fought against the Soviet Union in Xinjiang.
 Others had fought against the Japanese in the Second Sino-Japanese War, including Muslim General Ma Yuanxiang, who fought under the command of General Ma Biao and was wounded in action at the Battle of Huaiyang where the Japanese were defeated.

 Ma Bufang, Ma Hushan, and the other leaders who led the revolt were all former National Revolutionary Army soldiers and Kuomintang members.
 Many of the Chinese Muslim insurgents were veterans of the Soviet invasion of Xinjiang, Sino-Tibetan War, the Second Sino-Japanese War, Ili Rebellion, and the Chinese Civil War.
 The Muslim insurgents were all Hui people, Salar people, or Dongxiang people.

 When Ma Bufang fled after the Ningxia Campaign, he took over $50,000 in military funds and fled to Hong Kong.

 Some Hui Muslim Generals and units from Ningxia, like Ma Hongbin, his son Ma Dunjing, and the 81st Muslim Corps, defected to the Communist People's Liberation Army and joined them.
 Many Muslim units in Xinjiang also defected to the Communists.

 Han Youwen, an ethnic Salar Muslim, defected to the Communists in Xinjiang and joined the People's Liberation Army.
 Han Youwen served in the Chinese government until his death in 1998.

-The Muslim General Ma Lin's eldest son Ma Burong defected to the Communists after 1949 and donated 10,000 yuan to support Chinese troops in the Korean War.Ma Lin was the uncle of Ma Bufang and Ma Burong was Ma Bufang's cousin.
+The Muslim General Ma Lin's eldest son Ma Burong defected to the Communists after 1949 and donated 10,000 yuan to support Chinese troops in the Korean War.
+Ma Lin was the uncle of Ma Bufang and Ma Burong was Ma Bufang's cousin.
 One of Ma Chengxiang's Hui Muslim officers, Ma Funchen (馬輔臣), defected to the Communists.

 Most former Kuomintang Muslim Generals, like Ma Bufang, Ma Hongkui, his son Ma Dunjing, Bai Chongxi, Ma Jiyuan, Ma Chengxiang and their families fled to Taiwan along with the Republic of China government or to other places like Egypt and the United States when the Communists defeated them.
 However Ma Bufang's subordinate officers who remained behind in Qinghai province were instructed to revolt against the PLA.

-Ma Bufang and Ma Chengxiang's forces were stationed across Qinghai and Xinjiang along with Ospan Batyr's men, where were originally battling Soviet backed Uyghur rebels in the Ili Rebellion and the Mongols and Russians at the Battle of Baitag Bogd before the Communist victory in the Civil War and subsequent incorporation of Xinjiang into the People's Republic of China.
+Ma Bufang and Ma Chengxiang's forces were stationed across Qinghai and Xinjiang along with Ospan Batyr's men, which were originally battling Soviet backed Uyghur rebels in the Ili Rebellion and the Mongols and Russians at the Battle of Baitag Bogd before the Communist victory in the Civil War and subsequent incorporation of Xinjiang into the People's Republic of China.
 The anti-separatist, pro-Kuomintang Uyghur Yulbars Khan fought a final action at the Battle of Yiwu before fleeing to Taiwan.